Driving the Driverless Agenda

-WSP has been working with key players across the world to better understand the impact of driverless vehicles on local environments.
+The introduction of connected and automated vehicle (C/AV) technologies and technology-driven mobility services, such as private companies providing ride hailing and car sharing services, present great opportunities and challenges for government.
 We partner with state and local transportation agencies to determine where they are today and where they want to go with respect to these advancing transportation technologies.
-We offer strategic and operational guidance covering a number of key areas, including:
+We offer strategic and operational guidance covering several key areas, including:

 - Current state of C/AV technology, new mobility services and associated activities